hendri1211/qa-technical-test/intern-technical-test.md

 ## Test Items
-1. Create a comprehensive list of test scenarios to verify the functionality of the signup page, make sure to cover all golden-paths, error validation and edge cases to fully test the form page
+1. Create a comprehensive list of test scenarios to verify the functionality of the create a job page, make sure to cover all golden-paths, error validation and edge cases to fully test the form page
 3. Do ad-hoc testing in the Free Job MarketPlace and create a complete bug report for defects found.
 4. From the tests that you have written in item 1, identify which tests should be automated and included in the automation test suite.
 Translate these test scenarios into test scripts and run your tests using our test automation tool.